DragWx/vsc-astronomy-theme/README.md

 * The stronger the color, the darker it gets
 * Declarative things tend to be stronger
 * Equationy things tend to be neutral

+## Tips
+* Although *any* font is fine, the font featured in the screenshots is [Iosevka Slab](https://github.com/be5invis/Iosevka).
+* This theme works well with [Bracket Pair Colorizer 2](https://github.com/CoenraadS/Bracket-Pair-Colorizer-2).